himanshujain1305/ai-search-visibility-research/README.md

 ---

-More experiments and findings coming soon.
+## Notes

+This repository is an evolving research workspace documenting ongoing experiments around AI-native discoverability and conversational search behavior.